 the percentage of total annual revenues the professional’s firm earned during the past year from these clients (or former clients) who are creditors of the debtor, and

-a statement by the professional acknowledging the continuing duty to exercise due diligence, monitor the reported revenue from these clients, and notify the Court if the above information changes, through addenda to the professional’s Fed.
-R. Bankr.
-P. 2016(b) disclosure statement.
+a statement by the professional acknowledging a continuing duty to exercise due diligence, monitor the reported revenue from these clients, and notify the Court if the above information changes, through addenda to the professional’s Bankruptcy Rule 2016(b) disclosure statement.

 Timing of Ruling.
-The Court will consider the application ripe for a ruling upon the earlier of (1) the filing of a response by the United States trustee, or (2) the expiration of the 14-day notice period.
-Unless otherwise ordered by the Court, no hearing is necessary on an application for retention of a professional.
+The Court will consider the application ripe for a ruling on the earlier of (1) the filing of a response by the United States trustee, or (2) the expiration of the 14-day notice period, subject to the limitations imposed by Bankruptcy Rule 6003(a).
+Unless otherwise ordered by the Court, no hearing is necessary on an application to retain a professional.

-Proposed Order to Accompany Application for Retention.
+Proposed Order to Accompany Application to Retain a Professional.

-In addition to the application for retention, the applicant must file a proposed retention order that includes a provision stating the professional’s compensation is subject to Court approval and specifies the Bankruptcy Code section under which the professional is employed (generally § 327 of the Code).
+In addition to the application for retention, the applicant must file a proposed retention order that includes a provision stating the professional’s compensation is subject to Court approval and specifies the Bankruptcy Code section under which the professional is employed (generally § 327).
 See also Vt.
 LBR 9072-1(b) (directing that proposed orders be filed as attachments to applications and motions).

 Applications for Compensation.